-(Let’s be honest, there’s no luck involved.
+If I’m being totally honest, there’s really no luck involved.
 I have a tomato dealer named Laurel that I get plants from every year.
 Then, I go to Whole Foods Market and local farm stands to supplement my supply.

 This Homemade Tomato Soup freezes really well, so be sure to make a batch or three to freeze.
 Then, you’ll be able to enjoy the fresh tomato flavor even when summer is long gone.

 HOMEMADE TOMATO SOUP